 The National Eagle Repository

-Any tribal member over the age of 18 can apply to receive up to one whole golden or bald eagle, or pieces that are equivalent to what one single eagle would contain, such as a pair of wings, a tail, and a pair of talons.
+Any tribal member over 18 can apply to receive up to one whole golden or bald eagle, or pieces equivalent to what one single eagle would contain, like a pair of wings, a tail, and a pair of talons.
 Each year the repository receives about 3,500 eagles and fulfills about 4,500 orders.
-Demand is high, and there is up to a two-year waiting list for tribal requests to be fulfilled.
+Demand is high, with a two-year waiting list for tribal requests to be fulfilled.

 We don’t know where Maine’s oldest eagle now resides.
-It could be incorporated into regalia by a members of the Aroostook Band of Micmac or the Zuni Tribe of New Mexico.
-Wherever it exists, it is a revered possession, and will soar among the hopes and dreams of Native Americans for generations to come.
+It could be incorporated into regalia by a member of the Aroostook Band of Micmac or the Zuni Tribe of New Mexico.
+Wherever it exists, it is a revered possession.
+It will soar among the hopes and dreams of Native Americans for generations to come.

-Mark McCollough is a wildlife biologist in Maine and spent much of his career helping Maine’s eagle population to recover.
+Mark McCollough is a wildlife biologist in Maine.
+He spent much of his career helping Maine’s eagle population recover.
 He saw eagle 629-12255 many times at winter feeding stations in eastern Maine in the mid-1980s.
-He can be reached at [email protected]
+He can be reached at [email protected].